ziogref/TAS-Fuel-HA-Intergration/LovelaceCard.md

 ### Part 3: The YAML Code

 Copy the entire code block below and paste it into the Manual card editor.
+This new version is fully automatic and requires no manual editing of exclusion lists.

 ```yaml
 type: custom:vertical-stack-in-card